 Whole-Wheat Strawberry Muffins

 The base for these muffins is whole wheat flour (see below for a gluten-free option!) and oats.
 This ensures that there are plenty of complex carbs to fuel the kids with balanced energy.
-These two healthy ingredients also add a nice amount of fiber, making them far healthier than most muffins you can purchase at the store.
+The fruit and lemon ensures that the final texture is light and fluffy.